The history of Llanrumney Hall is incredibly interesting to say the least

-The Monks resided at Llanrumney until the Dissolution of the Monasteries that was enforced between 1536 and 1541 by Henry VIII, disbanding monasteries, priories, convents, and friaries in England, Wales, and Ireland.
+The Monks resided in Llanrumney until the Dissolution of the Monasteries, which was enforced between 1536 and 1541 by Henry VIII, disbanding monasteries, priories, convents, and friaries in England, Wales, and Ireland.

 The Kemey's of Cefn Mably

-The first connection with Cefn Mably came when David Kemeys, son of Ievan Kemeys of Began, married Cecil, daughter of Llewelyn ab Evan ab Llewelyn ap Cynfig of Cefn Mably.
+The first connection with Cefn Mably came when David Kemeys, son of Ievan Kemeys of Began, married Cecil, daughter of Llewelyn ab Evan ap Llewelyn ap Cynfig of Cefn Mably.